Piezo-deformable Mirrors for Active Mode Matching in Advanced LIGO: Results

 \section{Results}

 Multiple assemblies of the piezo-deformable mirrors were tested using the Zygo interferometer, which is used to characterize the aLIGO core optics~\cite{zygo}.
 The Zygo interferometer is a Fizeau topology, which uses a reference optic to measure the surface profile of a mirror under test.
 We use the Zygo interferometer to measure the deformed mirror surface of the piezo-deformable mirror with varying amounts of torque applied to the pre-loader, and when the piezo is driven with an external voltage.
 The measured deformation of the mirror was used to estimate the range of defocus and the higher-order mode content, which is discussed in sections~\S\ref{subsec:range} and~\S\ref{subsec:HOMS}.
-The defocus noise of the piezo-deformable mirror has also been measured in a separate Michelson interferometer, and has proven to meet the requirements of aLIGO~\cite{Jia2021}.
+The defocus noise of the piezo-deformable mirror has also been measured in a separate Michelson interferometer and the preliminary results suggest that aLIGO requirements along the squeezer path are met by almost four orders of magnitude~\cite{Jia2021}.
 As part of the Michelson interferometer testing, the resonances of the piezo-deformable mirror assembly have been measured, with the lowest resonance at 386 Hz.
-This is sufficiently high to allow $\sim 20$ Hz bandwidth operation in the aLIGO detector.
+With a 100~V bias on the PZT, we measure a bandwidth of 6.8~Hz for the piezo-deformable mirror.
+This bandwidth is limited by the driver electronics.
+During O4, the piezo-deformable mirror will be tuned occasionally to reduce mode-matching losses.
+In future upgrades, the fast response of the piezo-deformable mirrors allows the possibility to design feedback control loops to reduce mode-mismatch losses.